Shipping Perishable

 • Expertise in shipping seafood and other temperature-sensitive products to offshore locations.

-• Tie-ups with an overnight shipping service so that seafood can be delivered the next day to save clients time.
+• Tie-ups with an overnight shipping service so that seafood can be delivered the next day.

 • Round-the-clock reefer container maintenance and technical support.